okta/okta.github.io/_source/_posts/2018-01-11-how-the-eu-cookie-law-affects-authentication.md

 These banners are a direct result of the passage of the EU directive, sometimes known as the Cookie Law, back in 2011.
-The EU passed this directive to improve consumer awareness about how their data is being used by websites and give consumers the option not to participate in the data collection and tracking practices that many websites utilize.
+The EU passed this directive to improve consumer awareness about how their data are being used by websites and give consumers the option not to participate in the data collection and tracking practices that many websites utilize.
 The Cookie Law got its name because at the time a majority of the data websites collected about users was stored in cookies.

 Unfortunately, there’s a lot of confusion and misinformation in the developer